 Factors any Animal Rights activist should consider when choosing a path:

-- The human species (as do other species) is and programmed for its own perpetuation.
+- The human species (like other species) is and programmed for its own perpetuation.

 "Humans are much creatures.
 In everyday life on average, people try to merge into society, behave correspondingly, and afterwards rationalize their behaviour, i.e. find "rational" reasons why they act as they act."